 Product Examples that use Greenwashing Marketing

 Almost any product can be greenwashed, but food-related products are one of the most susceptible to this slimy practice.
-Back in 2008 Tyson Foods, the 2nd world’s largest meat processor, got busted for claiming that their chickens were “all natural”.
-They didn’t hesitate to use those two words in all of their packaging, when in reality their chickens were treated with antibiotics and fed GMO corn.
+Back in 2008 Tyson Foods, the 2nd world’s largest meat processor, got busted for claiming that their chickens were “all-natural”.
+They didn’t hesitate to use those two words in all of their packaging when in reality their chickens were treated with antibiotics and fed GMO corn.

 Another greenwashing product is Frito Lay’s famous chips.
-The company tried to trick people into thinking that their chips were healthier by branding them “natural” and opting for an earthy colored packaging (a typical false eco-friendly move).
+The company tried to trick people into thinking that their chips were healthier by branding them “natural” and opting for an earthy-coloured packaging (a typical false eco-friendly move).
 But we all know that the only difference between their Classic chips and the Natural ones is the thickness of the chip itself and a variation of the oil being used.

 Moving away from the food industry, another product that often falls into greenwashing is clothing.
 In 2019, H&M launched its own line of “green” clothing titled “Conscious”.
 They claim that at least 50% of each piece is made from sustainable materials, like organic cotton or recycled polyester.
 But what about the other 50%?
-How can that line be “green” when it takes about 20,000 liters of water to produce cotton?
+How can that line be “green” when it takes about 20,000 litres of water to produce cotton?